Plan Your Future

 - Visit the Independent Colleges of Washington webpage for links to admissions information for Washington's private four-year, not-for-profit colleges.

-- Some high schools and school districts are partnering with colleges through the Guaranteed Admissions Program (GAP).
-The GAP initiative connects colleges with eligible students and supports applicants through the guaranteed admissions process.
-Find out if your school or district is part of GAP.
+- Some high schools and school districts are partnering with colleges through the Washington Guaranteed Admissions Program (WAGAP).
+The WAGAP initiative connects Washingon public universities with eligible students and supports applicants through the guaranteed admissions process.
+Find out if your school or district is part of WAGAP.

 - Don’t meet the guaranteed admission criteria?
-All students are encouraged to apply and may be admitted through the regular admissions process.
+All students are encouraged to apply and may be admitted through the general admissions process.

-- Open-admission colleges: Washington’s public two-year community and technical colleges are open access.
-Anyone with a high school diploma or GED can apply and attend.
+- Open-admission colleges: Washington’s public two-year community and technical colleges offer a variety of opportunities to learn new skills, train for a career, or prepare to transfer to a four-year college.
+And they’re open access—anyone with a high school diploma or GED can apply and attend.
 Test scores and GPAs are not considered.
 Just visit the website for the college of your choice and follow its steps to enroll.
 Registration is open year-round, so it’s never too late to get started!

 College admissions requirements vary, and many policies have been changing.
 Always check with each college directly for the latest admissions information.